Responsiveness is the average number of hours it takes for a submitter to respond after a reviewer action, rounded to the nearest tenth of an hour.

 Responsiveness treats multiple submitter actions in a row without a reviewer action between them as a single submitter action.
-It uses the submitter action immediately following a reviewer action to find response time.
+It uses the submitter action immediately following a reviewer action to find the response time.

 When there are multiple reviewer actions in a row, Responsiveness only counts the reviewer action immediately preceding a submitter action.

 Reviewer actions are not included in Responsiveness if: